Welcome to Troy University's Office of Development

 In lieu of flowers, donations may be made out to the Troy University Foundation for the Dr. Jean Laliberte Scholarship (301 Adams Adm Bldg Troy, AL 36082 or 334-670-3608) or to the Park Memorial United Methodist Church, (P.O.
 Box 1291, Troy, AL 36081).
 A livestream of her service will be available for viewing.
 Friends and family can sign the guestbook online at greenhillsfuneralhome.net.
 The staff of Green Hills Funeral Home is honored to serve the Laliberte family.

 To donate to the scholarship in memory of Dr. Laliberte please click the link below.

-In light of the coronavirus state of emergency nationally and locally and out of an abundance of caution for the health of our donors, supporters, students, and their families, we have decided to postpone Troy University’s Annual Foundation Scholarship Brunch scheduled for March 28, 2020.
-We will be in touch when a new date has been selected.
+In light of the coronavirus state of emergency nationally and locally and out of an abundance of caution for the health of our donors, supporters, students, and their families, we have decided to make the 2021 Brunch a virtual event on March 27 at 10:00am.
+More details will be coming in the next few weeks, so check back or email firstname.lastname@example.org.
 Thank you again for your generosity and support, and please let us know if we can be of any assistance.
 We look forward to seeing you as soon as circumstances permit.
 In the meantime, please stay safe and follow the CDC guidelines.